-In this blog we shall discuss about Map side join and its advantages over the normal join operation in Hive.
+In this blog, we shall discuss about Map side join and its advantages over the normal join operation in Hive.
+This is an important concept that you’ll need to learn to implement your Big Data Hadoop Certification projects.
 But before knowing about this, we should first understand the concept of ‘Join’ and what happens internally when we perform the join in Hive.

 Join is a clause that combines the records of two tables (or Data-Sets).